audiofilter/spuc_filter/README.md

 		cmake
 		qt5
-		spuclib
+		spuc

-		(see .travis.yml for install steps if needed) cd build
+		(see .travis.yml or .travis.linux for install steps if needed) cd build
 		cmake ..
 		make